Interpretation: Management and Practice MSc

-If you are enthusiastic about creating exceptional visitor experiences, this ground-breaking postgraduate course in Interpretation: Management and Practice is for you.
+If you are enthusiastic about creating unforgettable visitor experiences that help people engage with heritage and learn in creative ways, then this innovative postgraduate course is for you.

 Core modules are:

 - Interpretation: purpose and planning (S2)

 Option modules, of which you must choose three, may include:

 - Research methods and techniques (core for progression to the MSc) (S1)